Code-Institute-Submissions/cmd-source-MS1/README.md

 ### Video

-To give the sense that the user has already begun their workout with FITFIT, a short video with two men in a session of training was selected for the homepage once the user first lands on the site in order to give a positive emotion reaction.
+To give the sense that the user has already begun their workout with FITFIT, a short video with two men in a session of training was selected for the homepage.
+In order to give a positive emotion reaction.

 ### Styling